-We love keeping a few bags of the Crunch Pak sliced apples in our fridge for easy snacking or baking.
+We love keeping a few bags of sliced apples in our fridge for easy snacking or baking.
 Having lots of fruit available keeps my kids from grabbing too many cookies and brownies.
 Well, most of the time anyway.

 One of my favorite things to get for breakfast when I am on the go is the maple fruit oatmeal at McDonald’s.
 I love all the chunks of apple, raisins, and walnuts in each bite, so I decided to incorporate all those ingredients into this easy apple cake.

 I realize that some people have issues with raisins in their desserts, but I am not one of those people.
 You will find two different varieties of raisins in this cake because I like them so much.
 Feel free to leave them out if they freak you out too much.
 Honestly though, I love finding a chewy raisin or crunchy walnut chunk in every bite of my cake.